cis3296s22/prj-03-Alchemilla/README.md

 # How to Use

-  Your application will launch with a default profile already installed.
+  Your application will launch with a default profile and plants already installed.
 With the current build, you can add plants to this profile.

   # Adding New Plants

   -Go to File-> Register New Plant
-  -Fill the Pop-Up form
-  -Select 'Submit Plant Information' and close the form -Your plant should now appear in the plant list on the main scene page!
+  -Fill the Pop-Up form with the appropriate information -Select 'Submit Plant Information' and close the form -Your plant should now appear in the plant list on the main scene page!